BENEVOLENT-DAY/BENEVOLENT-DAY/README.md

   - dissocative disorder & gad
   - ambivert
   - 9/10 im with my husband mafi
+  - collect my pages to find out more

 <!---
 BENEVOLENT-DAY/BENEVOLENT-DAY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.